-Two years ago I quit my office job in London, sold all my stuff, packed my life in a 23kg suitcase, said goodbye to all my friends and flew to Colombia to start my year-long adventure working as a Program Leader with the Remote Year program.
+Three years ago I quit my office job in London, sold all my stuff, packed my life in a 23kg suitcase, said goodbye to all my friends and flew to Colombia to start my year-long adventure working as a Program Leader with the Remote Year Program.
+I didn’t know at the time I was starting my journey to become a digital nomad.
 It was like they basically invented my dream job and then offered it to me.
 I was over the moon, and terrified.

 By the end of March 2017 I had successfully led a community of 50+ digital nomads, who were working remotely and travelling around the world.
 For 12 months we lived in 12 different cities across Europe, Asia and South America, always together.
 Intense?
 I felt like I’d aged 5 years in 12 months, and sometimes struggled to understand how profoundly the experience had changed me.